A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early Design: Method

 $sC$: the successfully transformed cases / the total cases. $sA$: the recognized total floor area (${Ar}_{ns}$) / record gross floor area ($GFA$)

-The performance of the individual cleansing methods is evaluated, followed by a comparison of four application scenarios:
+The performance of the individual cleansing methods is evaluated, followed by a comparison of two application scenarios to the original ASG method:

-\textbf{\textit{Automatic transform.}} DM-to-BEM transformation is executed directly on raw design models without any preprocessing.
+\underline{Automatic transform.} DM-to-BEM transformation is executed directly on raw design models without any pre-processing.
+This workflow is targeted on the fully-automatic pipeline, especially those with AI-control processing.
 Although computationally efficient for simple geometries, this workflow is not robust and frequently fails when encountering illegal or malformed faces.

-\textbf{\textit{Semi-automatic transform.}} DM-to-BEM transformation is applied to models manually cleaned by users.
+\underline{Semi-automatic transform.} DM-to-BEM transformation is applied to models manually cleaned by users.
+This workflow is targeted on the human-driven interactive pipeline which always embedded in the modeling tools.
 In practice, the Intersect Faces with Model tool in SketchUp is executed, and decorative or non-thermal elements (e.g., stairs, shading devices, columns, beams) are removed.
 This improves face identifiability and reduces topological ambiguity.

-\textbf{\textit{Enhanced automatic transform.}} DM-to-BEM transformation is performed on raw models that are preprocessed using the proposed cleansing module.
-The cleansing stage functions similarly to SketchUp’s Intersect Faces with Model, restoring geometric consistency and improving topology detection without requiring manual intervention.

-\textbf{\textit{Enhanced semi-automatic transform.}} DM-to-BEM transformation is carried out on manually processed models with all cleansing options enabled.
-This scenario yields the highest overall performance, combining manual simplification with automated geometric correction, and best reflects realistic workflows expected in design-stage simulation practice.